TiE23/sab-f1-ui/README.md

 I've probably written 98% of all the CSS I've ever written in my life in this project alone.
 While I'm not exactly a master (yet) I feel entirely capable of taking design directions from a designer and building the CSS that is needed to create it in the real world.

 # Demos
+*Please note that animated images on this page are in WEBP format and may have performance issues (a lowered framerate) depending on your device.
+Animations are buttery smooth in practice!
+View the videos below if they're slow for you!*

 ## Driver Chyrons
 *"Chyrons"* - Dynamic, animated information boxes.